top of page

 Reward Yourself

-Finished a writing session?
-Treat yourself to something you love, whether it’s a fancy coffee, a walk in the park, or an episode of your favorite show.
-Positive reinforcement works wonders.
+After finishing a writing session, treat yourself to something enjoyable.
+Whether it’s a fancy coffee, a stroll in the park, or an episode of your favorite show, positive reinforcement can motivate you to keep going.

 Comments